 Integrative therapy seeks to harness the strengths of different therapeutic modalities and integrate them synergistically.
 This integration can enhance the effectiveness of treatment by combining complementary approaches and addressing multiple layers of your experience.
 Here are some of the more common examples of integrative therapy that I use:

-Cognitive-behavioral therapy (CBT) and Mindfulness-Based Stress Reduction (MBSR)
+Cognitive-behavioral (CBT) and Mindfulness-Based Stress Reduction (MBSR)

 Integrating CBT techniques with mindfulness practices from MBSR can help you develop awareness of your thoughts and emotions while learning effective coping strategies.
 This is one of the more powerful examples of integrative therapy and, therefore, a common one I use.
 This powerful approach brings fast and meaningful results for some since both techniques are designed to show some benefits fairly quickly.